TheIdoLevy/Ecommerce-REST-API/README.md

    - nodemon: ^2.0.22

 ### Getting started
-To get started, you must have the lates version of node.js and postqresql installed on your machine.
+To get started, you must have the latest version of node.js and postqresql installed on your machine.

 ### Installation
 1. First, run the command:
-**npm install** To install al the project's packages.
+**npm install** To install all the dependencies required for the prjoject.

 2. Second, run all the CREATE TABLE queries in db.sql in a postgresql database client, and add some data to the products table.